letanure/interview-training/docs/07-layout-architecture/best-practices.md

 # Layout Patterns Best Practices

 ## Overview

-This guide covers how to implement and work with layouts in our React Interview Training project, following our established Next.js-inspired architecture pattern.
+This guide covers how to implement and work with layouts in our React Training project, following our established Next.js-inspired architecture pattern.

 ## Architecture Pattern

 ### File Structure

 ```
 src/
 ├── app/